sparkflows/sparkflows-docs/docs/installation/connection/gen-ai-connection/azure.rst

 Fill in the information as shown below.
 Most of the fields are self-explanatory and can be populated with values that you like.

 The fields can be populated as below based on the endpoint of the OpenAI deployment in your Azure account.

-The four fields which corresponds to the Azure OpenAI end points are:
+The four fields which correspond to the Azure OpenAI end points are:

   * Token
   * URL